 The situation with the Coronavirus (COVID-19) is evolving daily.
 Please see updates and resources below.
-The Burlington Public Library is continuing to monitor the latest information related to COVID-19 and will update this page with information from the Governor’s Office and the Iowa Department of Health (IDH).
+The Burlington Public Library is continuing to monitor the latest information related to COVID-19 from the Governor’s Office and the Iowa Department of Health (IDH).

 For the information on the current vaccine availability in Des Moines County, follow DMC Public Health.

 - USDA Rural Development: https://www.rd.usda.gov/coronavirus